SaiKanthDacha/SaiKanthDacha/_pages/interests.md

 ### Photography

 I am an avid photographer.
 I own the Canon EOS 1200D DSLR with the 18-55 mm and 55-250 mm lenses.
 The fascinatingly beautiful campus that IIT Madras was, it proved to be paradise for the wildlife photographer and nature lover in me.
-I post regularly on [500px](https://www.500px.com/saikanthdacha) and [Instagram](https://www.instagram.com/saikanthdacha).
+I post semi-regularly on [500px](https://www.500px.com/saikanthdacha) and [Instagram](https://www.instagram.com/saikanthdacha).

 ### Writing